 A. Standards.
 All Accessory Residential Structures shall conform to the following:

-1. Location.
-An accessory residential structure is allowed as a permitted use in all zones, except the Coastal Zone (C Zone).
+1. Kitchens.
+No kitchen, cooking facilities or kitchen appliances including but not limited to a stove, oven, microwave, hot plate or other cooking devices, cabinets or kitchen islands shall be permitted.
+Refrigerators are permitted.

+2. Rent.
+No rent, or other compensation, shall be paid by any occupant for use of an Accessory Residential Structure independent of the primary residence.

-2. Dimensional Standards.
-Any accessory residential structure shall meet all dimensional standards of the zone in which it is located.
+3. Dimensional Standards.
+All dimensional standards shall be met for the zone in which it is located.

-3. Sanitary Facilities.
-Every accessory residential structure shall have provision for sanitary facilities for all of the occupants on the lot on which it is situated.
-Any ISDS system serving the property shall have been certified by RIDEM to be adequate and suitable for the additional anticipated usage.
+4. Sanitary Facilities.
+Provision(s) for sanitary facilities for all of the uses on the lot shall be provided.
+Any OWTS system serving the property shall have been certified by applicable state and local authorities to be adequate and suitable for the additional anticipated usage.
 If the property is served by municipal sewer the Sewer Commission shall certify that adequate sewer capacity has been allocated to the property and that all fees and bills have been paid.

-4. Parking.
+5. Parking.
 Adequate on-site, off street, parking shall be provided for all uses on the property.

-5. All accessory residential structures shall contain an adequate escape route and functioning smoke detectors of a type and location provided in the State Fire Code.
+6. Life Safety.
+Adequate escape route(s), functioning smoke detectors, carbon monoxide detectors and any other local or state required safety device of a type and location provided in the State Fire Code shall be provided for all uses on the property.

-6. No kitchen, cooking facilities or kitchen appliances such as a stove, oven, microwave, hot plate or refrigerator shall be permitted in any accessory residential structure.

-7. No rent, or other compensation, shall be paid by any occupant of any accessory residential structure.

-8. The property on which any accessory residential structure is situated, together with the principal use or structure, shall be held in single, joint, common or otherwise undivided ownership.
+7. Ownership.
+The property together with the principal use or structure, shall be held in single, joint, common or otherwise undivided ownership.
 No condominiums are permitted.
 (Section Amended 6-21-2000)

 § 513.
-Accessory Dwelling Units.
+Accessory Dwelling Units

 A. Purpose.
 The purpose of this section is to create housing opportunities through the provision of rental housing for year-round residents while affording the owner of the primary residence with the opportunity to generate supplemental income.
-The purpose of this section is also to support local businesses by allowing for employee housing in suitable locations for those deriving income from seasonal employment on the island.
+The purpose of this section is also to support local businesses by allowing for employee housing in permitted zones for those deriving income from seasonal employment on the island.

-B. Standards for Accessory Dwelling Units(i) General Standards
+B. Standards for Accessory Dwelling Units-General Standards